Anne Beatts, groundbreaking comedy writer, dead at 74

-“Anne was a throwback to a time when words were weapons.
-R.I.P.
-Anne,” Zweibel wrote on Twitter.
+Beatts would later draw upon her own acknowledged background as an outsider in high school for her own series “Square Pegs.”

+“If you look looked at the nerds, she knew that world,” Zweibel told The Associated Press.
+“She and Rosie handled those characters with love.
+She knew that world.
+If you look at ‘Square Pegs,’ the title alone speaks volumes.”

 Premiering in 1982, “Square Pegs” was then a rare sitcom centering on teen-age girls and starring Sarah Jessica Parker in an early role as a first-year high school student trying to fit in.
-“Square Pegs” lasted just one season but was praised for anticipating — and even topping — the teen comedies John Hughes would soon become famous for.
+“Square Pegs” lasted just one season but was loved by critics and later praised for anticipating — and topping — the teen comedies John Hughes would soon become famous for.

 “The show was also just plain cool, speaking to teens with a shared interest in their interests that made young people feel seen before the Hughes movies would have a similar effect,” New York magazine’s Jen Chaney wrote in 2020.
 “No other show on TV back then would have focused an entire episode on a Pac-Man addiction or a New Wave-themed bat mitzvah that featured the actual band Devo performing ‘That’s Good.’”

-Note: This story has been updated to to correct the name of the friend who confirmed Beatts’ death.
-She is Rona Edwards, not Rona Kennedy.